Masha Gessen has spent much of a career doing a difficult kind of public work.

 They became essential by explaining how autocracy really works

 Gessen's official site highlights the books that built that reputation: The Man Without a Face, Words Will Break Cement, The Brothers, The Future Is History, and Ester and Ruzya, among others.
-What connects them is not merely Russia.
-It is the question of how people live under systems that shrink truth, individuality, and freedom without always appearing openly totalitarian at first.
+Russia connects many of those works, but the deeper question is how people live under systems that shrink truth, individuality, and freedom without always appearing openly totalitarian at first.

 The Future Is History became the defining statement of that project.
 The New Yorker notes that it won the National Book Award in 2017, and the National Book Foundation page reinforces the point.
 Gessen did not treat Putinism as a strange Russian exception or a purely geopolitical problem.
 They treated it as a social order that remakes subjects, memories, desires, and public language.